chuanhao01/General_Guides/git/commit_gpg_signing.md

 ## 2.3.
 Adding your GPG Key to your github account

-Pictures speak 1000 words.
+Pictures speak a thousand words.
 (Also you should be able to figure this out)

 ![Add keys to github 1](assets/commit_gpg_signing/add_github_1.png)